serenity-is/docs/tutorials/multi_tenancy/securing_tenant_selection.md

 We need to remove *Tenant* field from the user form.
 But we need that field for *admin* user, so we can't simply delete it from *UserForm.cs*.
 Thus, we need to do it conditionally.

-Open *UserDialog.cs* and override *GetPropertyItems* method like below:
+Transform all T4 files, then open *UserDialog.cs* and override *GetPropertyItems* method like below: